karanpratapsingh/learn-go/README.md

 ### WithValue

-This function takes in a context and returns a derived context where value `val` is associated with `key` and flows through the context tree with the context.
+This function takes in a context and returns a derived context where the value `val` is associated with `key` and flows through the context tree with the context.

 This means that once you get a context with value, any context that derives from this gets this value.